Pedro Gonçalves: 2020–21: First Primeira Liga title and league top scorer

 On 18 August 2020, Gonçalves signed a five-year contract with Sporting CP of the same league, for a fee of €6.5 million for half of his economic rights.
 On 1 October, he made his debut for the club in a 4–1 home loss against LASK in the play-off round of the UEFA Europa League, as a 67th-minute substitute for Luciano Vietto.
 With two goals in a 4–0 win over Tondela on 1 November, he reached five goals in his first six league games, second-best in the league.
 On 5 December, he scored and was sent off in a 2–2 draw at his previous club; this was his tenth goal over six consecutive matches.

-On 15 May 2021, Gonçalves scored two goals in a 4–3 away loss against Benfica in the Derby de Lisboa, marking the first and only defeat for Sporting in the league.
+On 15 May 2021, Gonçalves scored two goals in a 4–3 away loss against Benfica in the Lisbon derby, marking the first and only defeat for Sporting in the league.
 Four days later, he scored a hat-trick in a 5–1 home thrashing of Marítimo, taking his tally up to 23 goals, finishing as the top scorer in the league, being awarded the Bola de Prata, while also surpassing Benfica's Haris Seferovic by one goal to win the individual accolade and becoming the first national player since Domingos Paciência in 1996 to do so.
 On 8 July, Gonçalves was awarded the Primeira Liga's Young Player of the Year for the second consecutive year.